shells-sh/styles.sh/_pages/index.md

 ## `return`

-BASH uses implicit returns, meaning the return code will be the `$?` return code of the last command run in your function - unless you explicitly `return`.
+Bash uses implicit returns, meaning the return code will be the `$?` return code of the last command run in your function - unless you explicitly `return`.

 Recommend you check for error cases, e.g. wrong number of arguments or invalid arguments, and explicitly `return 1`.